 When most real estate investors hear the term distressed property, they think of renovation — rip out the old, bring in the new, and profit from the resale or refinance.
-But learning how to spot hidden value in distressed properties means looking beyond cosmetic upgrades.
+However, learning how to spot hidden value in distressed properties means looking beyond cosmetic upgrades.

 Find Investment Value Hidden by Poor Marketing

-Opportunity:Research and view properties in person.
-You may uncover strong fundamentals like a great location, solid structure, or appealing layout that were poorly communicated in the listing.
-These overlooked gems can offer excellent investment potential.
+Opportunity: Research and view properties in person.
+You may uncover strong fundamentals such as a great location, solid structure, or appealing layout that the listing failed to communicate.
+As a result, these overlooked gems can offer excellent investment potential.

 Access Value Through Zoning and Land Use